 The valuation of a construction industry requires a solid understanding of the industry’s unique attributes.
 Without an analysis of these items, the construction valuation could be grossly inaccurate.

 WithumSmith+Brown’s Construction Services Team and Litigation and Business Valuation Group have the expertise necessary to accurately value your construction business.
-If you are considering a valuation of your construction company, please contact Louis Sandor III, CPA, CCIFP, Practice Leader Construction Services, or Jessica Giresi, CPA/ABV, Litigation and Business Valuation Team Member.
+If you are considering a valuation of your construction company, please contact Louis Sandor III, CPA, CCIFP, Practice Leader Construction Services, or Jessica Giresi, CPA/ABV, Litigation and Business Valuation Team Member by filling out the form below.